Script writing for a video can be a daunting task, check out our tips to make it easier!

 We then break this down into shot lists, decide what needs to be shown visually via acting or graphics, and edit your narrative into the actual narration that will be used.

-Your narrative script allows us to plan your shoot and determine the amount of work required at every stage, producing a bespoke production plan that meets your needs.
+Your narrative script allows us to plan your shoot, producing a bespoke production plan that meets your needs.

 Keeping it simple, using existing messages to form the basis of your narrative, and sticking to an appropriate runtime will allow you to deliver a good narrative script which will allow us to tell your story!